AndrusAsumets/cluster/game.md

 - gameplay:

 - UI:
-* how to display buildings which are on a resource?
 * kui palju mine raha teenib ja kuidas sellest aru saada? näita sell, upgrade menüüst paremal
 * damage animations
 * past trail for patterns